shipcod3/mySapAdventures/README.md

 # mySapAdventures
-A quick methodology on testing SAP Applications for n00bz
+A quick methodology on testing/hacking SAP Applications for n00bz
 by: Jay Turla @shipcod3

 ## Discovery